SteepAtticStairs/steepatticstairs.github.io/README.md

 git submodule init; git submodule update
 ```

-If you want to automatically checkout to the right submodule branches, do
+If you want to automatically checkout to the right submodule branch, do
 ```
-git submodule init; git submodule update; cd largefiles; git checkout main; cd ..; cd theatticrealm; git checkout main; cd ..
+git submodule init; git submodule update; cd largefiles; git checkout main; cd ..
 ```

 After this, you can open the `steepatticstairs.github.io` directory in the code editor of your choice.
 I use VSCode, but any editor will work.